zouzias/spark-lucenerdd/README.md

 [Spark](http://spark.apache.org) RDD with Apache [Lucene](https://lucene.apache.org)'s query capabilities.

-The main abstraction is a special type of `RDD` called `LuceneRDD`, which instantiates a Lucene index on each Spark executor (a.k.a. worker).

-`LuceneRDD` collects and aggregates search results from Spark executors to the Spark driver.
+The main abstractions are special types of `RDD` called `LuceneRDD`, `FacetedLuceneRDD` and `ShapeLuceneRDD`, which instantiate a Lucene index on each Spark executor.
+These `RDD`s distribute search queries and aggregate search results between the Spark driver and its executors.
 Currently, the following queries are supported:

 |Operation| Syntax| Description |
 |-------|---------------------|----------|